Teen rescues 3-year-old family member who fell into backyard pool on Thanksgiving

 Security camera video captured the rescue Thursday at the Atkinson family's Northridge home.
 Three-year-old Maxine walked outside onto a patio and toward the pool.

-An uncle found her a few minutes later floating facedown in the water.
+A family dog ran outside shortly after Maxine fell into the water before an uncle found her a few minutes later floating facedown in the pool.
 In the security camera video, Maxine's arms and legs appeared to dangle lifelessly as the uncle carried her from the pool.

 That's when 15-year-old Madison Atkinson came to the rescue and began CPR.